gn0/json-this/README.md

 # JSON This

-This package provides wrappers around three Stata commands to save their results in JSON files:
+This package provides wrappers around Stata commands to save their results in JSON files.
+A generic wrapper, `json_this`, works with any r-class or e-class command.
+In addition to this, the package also contains three specialized wrappers around:

 - `reg`
 - [`reghdfe`](http://scorreia.com/software/reghdfe/)